10 Greatest Megalithic Sites In Ireland You Must Visit Now

 What makes this megalithic monument so unique is the horseshoe shape it was built in, with the open area on a cliff edge and a 100-meter drop overlooking the Atlantic Ocean.

-Dún Aonghasa and the Aran Islands are must-see destinations for history enthusiasts and nature lovers, and we highly recommend staying here for a few days!
-Entree is 5 euro per person.
+Dún Aonghasa and the Aran Islands are must-see attractions in Ireland for history enthusiasts and nature lovers, and we highly recommend a visit.
+The entree to Dún Aonghasa is 5 euros per person.

-Situated within the unique landscape of “The Burren“, County Clare, lies the iconic Poulnabrone Dolmen, one of Irelands’ oldest megalithic sites.
+Situated within the unique landscape of “The Burren“, County Clare, lies the iconic Poulnabrone Dolmen, Ireland’s most famous megalithic site.

 For those unfamiliar with The Burren’s natural beauty, it’s a vast expanse of rocky terrain that looks more like the moon than it does Ireland.